 How to get a Mortgage after an IVA

 The main problem with applying for a mortgage after an IVA is your poor credit rating.
-Because of this it is best to wait until the record has come off your credit file (6 years from the start date).
-Once this has happened some high street lenders may lend to you.
+To overcome this, it’s almost always best to delay any application until the record has come off your credit file.
+This will be 6 years from the start date of your Arrangement.

-If you settled your IVA early more than 3 years ago but the record is still on your credit file you may now be able to get a mortgage on a sensible interest rate.
-Contact us for further details.
+If you settled your IVA early more than 3 years ago but the record is still on your credit file you may now be able to get a high street mortgage.

 What size of Deposit will you need?

 The deposit you need for a mortgage after an IVA depends on how long it is since the Arrangement started.
-The longer you are able to wait the smaller deposit you will require.
+The longer you wait, the smaller deposit you will require.

 Many high street mortgage lenders will still be unwilling to lend to you even after the IVA is off your credit file.
 As such using a specialist mortgage broker is recommended.

-How to save a Deposit for a Mortgage after an IVA
+How to save a deposit after an IVA

 If you are not already a home owner one of the major obstacles you face is getting together the cash for your deposit.
-Given average house prices are around £200,000 you will need at least £10,000.
+Depending on which part of the UK you are looking to buy, you are likely to need around £20,000 – £30,000.

 You have been used to paying your IVA for the last 5-6 years so all you need to do is keep saving the same amount each month.
 You can also save any extra money you are able to earn.